Finite sample rates of convergence for the Bigraphical and Tensor graphical Lasso estimators: Introduction

 To remedy this, recent work has demonstrated another regime where further improvements in the sample size lower bounds are possible under additional structural assumptions, which arise naturally in the above mentioned contexts for data with complex dependencies.
-For example, the matrix-normal model \cite{Dawid81} as studied in \cite{AT10,LT12,THZ13,Zhou14a} restricts the topology of the graph to tensor product graphs where the precision matrix corresponds to a Kronecker product over two component graphs.
+For example, the matrix-normal model~\citep{Dawid81} as studied in \cite{AT10},\cite{LT12},\cite{THZ13} and \cite{Zhou14a} restricts the topology of the graph to tensor product graphs where the precision matrix $A^{-1} \otimes B^{-1}$ corresponds to a Kronecker product over two component graphs (cf. Figure~\ref{fig::prodgraph}).
 In~\cite{Zhou14a}, the author showed that one can estimate the covariance and inverse covariance matrices well using only one instance from the matrix variate normal distribution.
-However, such a normality assumption is also not needed, as elaborated in a recent paper by the same author~\cite{Zhou24}.
+However, such a normality assumption is also not needed, as elaborated in a recent paper by the same author in~\cite{Zhou24}.
 More specifically, while the precision matrix encodes conditional independence relations for Gaussian distributions, for the more general sub-gaussian matrix variate model, this no longer holds.
-However, the inverse covariance matrix still encodes certain zero correlation relations between the residual errors and the covariates in a regression model, analogous to the commonly known Gaussian regression model~\cite{laur96}.
+However, the inverse covariance matrix still encodes certain zero correlation relations between the residual errors and the covariates in a regression model, analogous to the Gaussian graphical models~\citep{laur96}.
 See~\cite{Zhou24}, where such regression model is introduced for sub-gaussian matrix variate data.
-See also~\cite{Horns19} and references therein for more recent applications of matrix variate models in genomics.
+See also~\cite{Horns19},~\cite{GPZ17},~\cite{fan19a}, and references therein for recent applications of matrix variate models in genomics, neuroimaging and political science.

+Along similar lines, the Bigraphical Lasso was proposed to parsimoniously model conditional dependence relationships of matrix variate data based on the Cartesian product of graphs~\citep{KLLZ13}.
+The Cartesian product $G \Box H$ of graphs $G$ and $H$ (cf. Figure~\ref{fig::cartgraph}) is a graph such that the vertex set is the Cartesian product $V(G) \times V(H)$ and two vertices $(g_1, h_1)$ and $(g_2, h_2)$ are adjacent in $G \Box H$ if and only if either $g_1 =g_2$ and $h_1$ is adjacent to $h_2$ in $H$, or $h_1 = h_2$ and $g_1$ is adjacent to $g_2$ in $G$.
+See Figure \ref{fig::carttwins} for illustration of the Cartesian product of graphs in modeling personality and behavior traits among twins.
+A compelling justification for the proposed Kronecker sum model for the precision matrix is that similar models have been successfully used in fields including regularization of multivariate splines and design of physical networks; see~\cite{wood2006low} and \cite{imrich2008topics}.